 The only thing more arbitrary than an ending is a beginning.
 It is already well-argued that artworks open fields of conceptual possibility, becoming closed only through conventions of authorial intent and social context.1 While their trajectories of meaning are dependent upon the codes and regularities of a given site, meaning is not limited to these conjunctions, as the artwork is equally open to interpretive frameworks beyond those within which it was conceived.

-The only way forward is to begin with an axiom.
 If art is open, if it is available to a multiplicity of meanings and purposes that extend beyond usefulness or value, then our question becomes: how do we properly grasp its openness given that we live within a highly-regulated society?

 We begin with the binaries of our historical moment: life and death possess a specific arrangement under capitalism.
 Death is deferred by work.
 Only the wage grants life.
 This deceptively simple state of affairs necessitates the deployment of some technical terms in order to substantiate the significance of art to politics.
 The primary flows undergirding these orientations are entropy and negentropy.
 I will elaborate below, but for now let us simply note that life as a metabolic process necessitates the pursuit of order and predictability (negative entropy, or negentropy) whereas death gives itself to disorder in the form of decomposition and unbecoming (entropy).
 Subsequently, we will come to rely upon the terms virtual and actual in order to grasp the coding (degree of openness or closedness) present within all social relations.
 It seems generative to think of art-work as the production of virtualities, or situations where potential outcomes are closer to “anything” rather than “one thing,” “nothing,” or even “everything.”
 As such, artworks necessitate a particular play of closed and open forms in order to tactically expand the field of virtual possibilities.
 In advance of the following, let me allude that capitalism is deeply closed, orienting all meaning toward the singular outcome of profit.
 Art, as a valorization of the virtual, is therefore potentially oriented against the negentropic flow of capital.